benevolent-games/slate/readme.md

 <br/>

+### slate is my life journey to "solve frontend".
+i've iterated on this for many years, and it's always shifting and changing as i build real apps with it.
+it's accumulating features and any handy tools.

-### most devs misunderstand how to leverage web components.
+### you see, most devs misunderstand how to leverage web components..

-you're not supposed to make your whole app out of web components.
+please don't make your whole app out of web components.. they're too cumbersome for that — *you need views!*

+- think of **web components** as an interface for *html authors*
+  - components allow novices to easily paste complex features onto html pages
-they're too cumbersome — web components are html-native, not typescript-native — so they don't take typesafe props, they're referred to by html tag names with poor ide support, and juggling their dom registrations is a pain.
+  - but these components are html-native — not typescript-native — so they don't take typesafe props, and they're referred to by tag names with no/bad ide support

-this is why **views** are important, and are a central feature of *slate* — views are almost the same as components (they can use shadow-dom), except that views are ergonomically handled via javascript, they accept props, they don't need registration (they're simply imported) — and views enjoy full typescript typings.
+- **views** are the right building blocks for typescript developers use to structure their app ui.
+  - "slate views" are typescript-native — you import 'em, and they take typesafe props
+  - slate views are built on `lit`
+  - slate views have a hooks-based usage pattern inspired by react
+  - slate helps you fully leverage the power of the `shadow dom`
+  - slate offers signals and any other hip newfangled patterns that i fancy
+  - slate also lets you build html web components with the *same* syntax and hooks as the views

-you want to think of web components as the tip of your iceberg — they are the entrypoints to your ui — they are the universal control surfaces to help html authors interact with your systems — but below the surface, most of your internals can be made of easily-composable views.
+so, you want to think of web components as the tip of your iceberg — they are the entrypoints to your ui — they are the universal control surfaces to help html authors interact with your systems — but below the surface, most of your internals can be made of easily-composable views.

 <br/>